oliviaguest/neuroplausible/_posts/2018-11-26-programming.md

     Olivia from the before [pre-Dr] times at ICCM in 2012, photo by fellow coder and computational modeller, <a href="https://twitter.com/BArslan_CogSci">Burcu Arslan</a>.
   </div>
 </div>

-> **You can't teach them how to code during a stats class because some students will have a "handicap" if they have not coded before.**

 Somebody will *always* have a "[handicap](https://twitter.com/EJWagenmakers/status/1066680953534328832)".
 That is life, sadly.
 Whether it is maths in your native language versus in English or just the new jargon for a sub-area of science.
 One always learn new English words in every course as the technical terms and expressions are often totally new.
 I would not have known what, e.g., [abscissa](https://en.wikipedia.org/wiki/Abscissa_and_ordinate) means in maths if I had not done maths in English before moving the UK.
 On the other hand, I do have an advantage over people who just speak English because I know all the Greek letters we use in maths and I have prima facie access to the meanings of scientific words made-up based on Greek, e.g., prosopagnosia.